Tasmania

 About Parliament

-- Voting in Tasmanian State elections is compulsory for all citizens aged 18 years or over who have lived in Tasmania without a break for at least six months.
+Members of the House of Assembly are elected using a type of proportional representation known as the Hare-Clark system.
+Voting in Tasmanian State elections is compulsory for all citizens aged 18 years or over who have lived in Tasmania continuously for at least six months.

 History

-- In 1856, the name of the colony was changed to Tasmania and elections were held for the new parliament.
-The first Tasmanian Parliament opened in December, with Mr WTN Champ as the first Premier, but it was not until 1900 that all adult men acquired the right to vote.
+In 1856, the name of the colony was changed to Tasmania and elections were held for the new Parliament; but it was not until 1900 that all adult men acquired the right to vote.
+The first Tasmanian Parliament opened in December, with Mr WTN Champ as the first Premier.

-- By 1903, all adult men and women in Tasmania could vote in House of Assembly elections but it was not until 1968 that the same rights were introduced for Legislative Council elections.
+By 1903, all adult men and women in Tasmania could vote in House of Assembly elections but it was not until 1968 that the same rights were introduced for Legislative Council elections.

 State symbols